Institute for Global Health and Development: Research

-The Institute for Global Health and Development (IGHD) is a multi-disciplinary centre for research and postgraduate education that addresses contemporary health and development challenges in low and middle income countries and their connection to global systems and trends.
+Queen Margaret University's Institute for Global Health and Development (IGHD) is a multi-disciplinary centre for research and postgraduate education, addressing contemporary health and development challenges in low- and middle-income countries and their connection to global systems and trends.

-The Institute for Global Health and Development applies social science to understanding and impacting the health and development of vulnerable and marginalised populations globally.
+The Institute for Global Health and Development applies social science in order to understand and impact the health and development of vulnerable and marginalised populations globally.

 IGHD builds upon a long-standing track-record of engagement in the field of global health and development at Queen Margaret University (QMU), with an emphasis on supporting the development of policy and systems in the context of community engagement.